 ETSI has launched a new Industry Specification Group on Quantum Safe Cryptography (ISG QSC) with the first meeting held at ETSI on 24-26 March 2015.

-At this meeting Mr. Mark Pecen of Approach Infinity, Inc. was elected as the chairman of the group while Mr. Michael Groves of CESG was elected as the vice chairman.
+At this meeting Mr. Mark Pecen of Approach Infinity, Inc. was elected as the chair of the group while Mr. Michael Groves of CESG was elected as the vice chair.
 Mr. Pecen has a long track record of research and standards executive leadership in large ICT companies and has invented a number of technologies that have later been adopted in global standards.
 He holds more than 100 fundamental patents in the areas of wireless communication, networking and computing.

 “ISG QSC was created to help industry address the threat to cryptographic techniques of quantum computers when the time comes to launch them on the market.
-As it is the next generation of computer technology, we want to be ready in terms of standardization and offer guidance on timescale and migration costs,” says Mr. Mark Pecen, newly elected chairman of ETSI’s ISG QSC.
+As it is the next generation of computer technology, we want to be ready in terms of standardization and offer guidance on timescale and migration costs,” says Mr. Mark Pecen, newly elected chair of ETSI’s ISG QSC.